torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 - This last trend is somewhat interesting. **The dramatic spike at the end of the year corresponds to New Year's**, but there is a **pretty dramatic drop right before then**.

 ### Q2: Does it pay to be a Superhost?
 How do the occupancy, prices and reviews of Superhosts compare to normal hosts?
-Superhost is a special title that is automatically applied to listings where the host maintains high marks in many areas and has an established positive trend with AirBnB overall.
+Superhost is a special title that is automatically applied to listings where the host maintains high marks in many areas and has an established positive trend with Airbnb overall.

-I'll explore whether there is a correlation between being a Superhost and other metrics, such as overall rating/reviews, occupancy, and rental prices to get a better idea if the Superhost program is effective or not for AirBnB.
+I'll explore whether there is a correlation between being a Superhost and other metrics, such as overall rating/reviews, occupancy, and rental prices to get a better idea if the Superhost program is effective or not for Airbnb.

 #### Occupancy - How do occupancy rates compare between normal hosts and Superhosts?